ethereum-optimism/design-docs/security/DeputyGuardianModule-Proxy.md

 The owner of the proxy contract `DeputyGuardianModuleProxy` would be the `Security Council` as the `DeputyGuardianModule` is doing action into the `Guardian` contract that is owned by the `Security Council`.
 This will means that only the security council would be able to upgrade the implementation of the `DeputyGuardianModuleProxy`.

+In this solution, we propose to follow the current proxy standard used by the rest of the contracts.

 ## Alternatives Considered

 No other alternatives were considered for now.